-Sound Transit light-rail riders stymied again by failed UW Station escalators
+Sound Transit light-rail riders frustrated Monday morning by failed UW Station escalators

 One rider reported that at least 200 people were waiting to leave the 90-foot-deep boarding station in what is at least the fourth major outage this year at UW Station.

-Commuters are running into crowds and delays Monday morning while arriving at University of Washington Station, where light-rail riders say at least one escalator and one elevator are broken near the 90-foot-deep boarding platform.
+Commuters departing their light-rail trains at University of Washington Station on Monday morning found crowds and delays, when at least one upward escalator and one elevator failed near the boarding platform 90 feet underground.

-The mess has gone on at least from 7:30 a.m. to 9:30 a.m. or beyond, according to several tweets, pictures and emails.
+The mess lasted about three hours, according to tweets, pictures and emails from customers.
+However, the delays of several minutes were far less severe than an incident March 16, when people waited on the street plaza 50 minutes to ride an elevator down, when both downward escalators to the trackway level stalled.
+That part of the station lacks a public staircase.

-“I’m thankful summer session is out and fall session at the UW hasn’t started,” said an email from rider Dave Gerton, who sent a photo of people congregating around one elevator.
-“There were probably 200 people waiting.
-Had this been a normal week the platform would have been full.”
+The second upward escalator briefly failed Monday morning at track level, just before 10 a.m., but Sound Transit says it was restarted several minutes later — so the agency didn’t open up the emergency stairs for passenger use, as its new protocols allow.

 Learn more about Traffic Lab » | Follow us on Twitter »